MRCIEU/mr-kg/webapp/README.md

 # MR-KG Webapp

-Streamlit-based web interface for exploring Mendelian Randomization studies through the MR-KG API.
+Streamlit-based web interface for exploring Mendelian Randomization studies with direct DuckDB database access.

 ## Quick start

 ### Docker (recommended)

-Start both API and webapp services from the project root:
+Start the webapp from the project root:

 ```bash
 # IMPORTANT: Run from project root, not from webapp/ directory